facebook/react/docs/docs/forms.md

 </select>
 ```

-Becareful, as your select tag is multiple, the value **have to be an array**:
+Becareful, as your select tag is multiple, the value **must be an array**:

 ```js{3}
 constructor(props) {